Quantum-Dynamics-Hub/libra-code/README.md

   * Dr. Alexey Akimov (University at Buffalo, [link](https://akimovlab.github.io/index.html) )
       The main developer and maintainer of the code

+  * Dr. Daeho Han (University at Buffalo) Implementation of the exact-factorization (XF) methods, quantum trajectories surface hopping (QTSH), validating and testing Ehrenfest dynamics and other internals, implementing some model Hamiltonians

   * Mr. Brendan Smith (University at Buffalo) Entangled trajectories Hamiltonian, NA-MD with spin-orbit coupling, NBRA workflows, BL-LZ NA-MD tutorials and examples,